 To make it clear: nobody from showcaves.com ever visited this cave.
 But its impact is rather impressive to us.
 Hundreds of people find this page every month, by a search engine.
 If all this people really visit the cave, and probably some more without web access, the number of visitors would mean a fortune to every commercial cave manager.

-In Germany this caves are called Opferhöhle (sacrifice cave), because they are sacrificed to the unstoppable urge to exercise some cave trekking.
+In Germany this caves are called Opferhöhle (sacrifice cave), because they are sacrificed to the unstoppable urge to exercise some cave crawling.
 Obviously some people see in caves a way to do sports and have fun ignoring all environmental damages they cause.
 To protect the other caves, certain caves are offered as a bait.
 In IT this is called a honey pot.

 We listed this place for completeness sake, we do not want to promote it.
 But it seems to be mostly harmless.
 Just don't get stuck and use your brain.
 To find it, just follow the treck of spelunkers...